Angi-Reynoso/Mineria_de_Datos/Homeworks/README.md

 * A P value is the lowest level (of significance) at which the observed value of the test statistic is significant.
 * The P value is the smallest level of significance leading to the rejection of the null hypothesis Ho.

+>What is a p-value?
+(2012, enero 21).
+Retrieved May 2 2020, from https://www.mathbootcamps.com/what-is-a-p-value/